ringcentral/ringcentral-web-phone/README.md

 subset described here, not complete RFC 8840 interoperability.

 Without the complete `trickleIce` capability, delegated sessions retain their existing complete-SDP behavior.
-Without `webRtcSessionFactory`, the SDK uses its existing in-tab WebRTC behavior.
-Browser-only call-session properties such as `rtcPeerConnection`, `mediaStream`, and `audioElement` are available in that default mode and remain undefined when WebRTC is delegated.
+Without `webRtcSessionFactory`, the SDK uses SDK-managed WebRTC.
+Browser-only call-session properties such as `rtcPeerConnection`, `mediaStream`, and `audioElement` are available with SDK-managed WebRTC and remain undefined when WebRTC is delegated.

 ## monitor/whisper/barge/coach/takeover